scottspace/scottspace.github.io/_posts/2020-07-20-dope-way-to-search-text.md

 thumb: /img/dope_image8.png
 ---

-Google [announced](https://blog.google/products/search/search-language-understanding-bert/) a significant upgrade to their search algorithm in late 2019.
+Welcome to the second post from my collaboration with [@chrismattman](https://twitter.com/chrismattman).
+We were both intrigued when Google [announced](https://blog.google/products/search/search-language-understanding-bert/) a significant upgrade to their search algorithm in late 2019.
 A Google Fellow demonstrated how the new version can better understand what we intend, serving up results closer to what we want.
-It's dope.
+Turns out, it's dope.

 <img alt="Dope" src="https://scott.ai/img/dope_image1.png">

-Here’s one example.
+Here’s one example from Google's post.
 Let’s say we’re wondering whether we can pick up medicine for a friend, who may be sick and cannot enter a pharmacy due to Covid19 restrictions.
 We Google it: